LeeEd1/MS3-project/README.md

 ### Nav bar:

 ![Navbar](/static/images/readme-img/new-nav.png)
+Above is the navbar new users will see.
+New users will be able to browse recipes then register if interested.

 ![Navbar](/static/images/readme-img/nav-bar.png)
 Above is the navbar existing user will see, however the admin tab is only accessible if your admin.
 This collapses on smaller devices.